Social anxiety: Child development

 Shyness is distinct from social anxiety, but shyness in children can develop into anxiety if social-avoidance tendencies are not outgrown.

 Some feelings of anxiety in social situations are normal and necessary for effective social functioning and developmental growth.
 The difficulty with identifying social anxiety disorder in children lies in determining the difference between social anxiety and basic shyness.
 Typically, children may be diagnosed when their social fears are extreme or cannot be outgrown.
 Cognitive advances and increased pressures in late childhood and early adolescence result in repeated social anxiety.
 More and more children are being diagnosed with social anxiety, and this can lead to problems with education if not closely monitored.
-Part of social anxiety is fear of being criticized by others, and in children, social anxiety causes extreme distress over everyday activities such as playing with other kids, reading in class, or speaking to adults.
-Some children with social anxiety may act out because of their fear, or they may exhibit nervousness or crying in an event where they feel anxious.
-Adolescents have identified their most common anxieties as focused on relationships with peers to whom they are attracted, peer rejection, public speaking, blushing, self-consciousness, panic, and past behavior.
+Part of social anxiety is fear of being criticized by others.
+In children, social anxiety causes extreme distress over everyday activities such as playing with other kids, reading in class, or speaking to adults.
+Some children with social anxiety may act out because of their fear, or they may exhibit nervousness or cry in the event they feel anxious.

+Adolescence

+Adolescents have identified that their most common anxieties are connected to their relationships with peers they are attracted to, peer rejection, public speaking, blushing, self-consciousness, panic, and past behavior.
 Most adolescents progress through their fears and meet the developmental demands placed on them.

-Adults
+Adolescents who continue to struggle with social anxiety tend to be more withdrawn, and have decreased feelings of being accepted by their peers.
+Adolescents who continually withdraw and disengage from social relations tend to experience increased peer victimization and decreased peer acceptance, which can increase the social anxiety they are experiencing.

+Adulthood

 It can be easier to identify social anxiety within adults because they tend to shy away from any social situation and keep to themselves.
 Common adult forms of social anxiety include performance anxiety, public speaking anxiety, stage fright, and timidness.
 All of these may also assume clinical forms, i.e., become anxiety disorders (see below).

-Criteria that distinguish between clinical and nonclinical forms of social anxiety include the intensity and level of behavioral and psychosomatic disruption (discomfort) in addition to the anticipatory nature of the fear.
+Criteria that distinguish between clinical and nonclinical forms of social anxiety include the intensity and level of behavioral and psychosomatic disruption in addition to the anticipatory nature of the fear.
 Social anxieties may also be classified according to the broadness of triggering social situations.
-For example, fear of eating in public has a very narrow situational scope (eating in public), while shyness may have a wide scope (a person may be shy of doing many things in various circumstances).
-The clinical (disorder) forms are also divided into general social phobia (i.e., social anxiety disorder) and specific social phobia.
+For example, fear of eating in public has a very narrow situational scope, while shyness may have a wide scope with a person being anxious in a variety of different situations.
+Clinical forms are divided into general social phobia (i.e., social anxiety disorder) and specific social phobia.